nzhang20/grades-dsc/README.md

     - **Option 2**: Slip Days
       - Constructor: Specify `lateness_policy='slip_day'` and `total_slip_days`.
 The latter is required for the first time only, but is recommended to keep it throughout the quarter;
       - Call the method `process_slip_day` after `enter_grades`.
 This will create a separate slip day assignment in the `homework` section if it doesn't exist yet, updates slip days in the assignment accordingly, leaving comments to students.
+      - *Special*: If `assignment_group` is `'Project'`, then the slip day assignment will be found in `Homework` group for consistency
+      - *Special*: If a student only submits redemption but no regular assignment, a slip day will be applied for fairness to other students
+  - **Important**: Redemption Management
+    - Redemption applies to autograded parts only; please define manual deductions or addition parts to include either of the keywords, case sensitive:
+      - `'Manual Check'`
+      - `'Extra Credit'`
+    - Contact the author if more keywords are needed

 #### Run Pipeline
 - General Procedure
   - Run all cells in `Setup`